narayanr7/cddns/README.md

 Poll interval in seconds (default: 120) ?
 ```

 By default the configuration file is written to `$HOME/.config/cddns/config.json`.
-Specify a custom location with `--config-file`.
+Specify a custom location with `--config-file` option.
 A template for the configuration file:
 ```json
 {